Growyourbrand.net Reference notes on brand consequence May 2026

 Key Takeaways

-• Twitter was not only a name.
+• Twitter was not merely a name.
 It had become a behavior, a media convention, and a public verb.

 • The X rebrand tried to trade a specific social platform memory for a broader platform ambition.